International School of Dongguan

-International School of Dongguan (ISD; 东莞文盛国际学校 (東莞文盛國際學校, Dōngguǎn Wénshèng Guójì Xuéxiào)) is an international school in Nancheng District, Dongguan, Guangdong, China.
-It serves levels Pre-Kindergarten through grade 12.
+International School of Dongguan (ISD; 东莞文盛国际学校) is an international school in Nancheng District, Dongguan, Guangdong, China.
+It serves levels pre-kindergarten through grade 12.

-International school of Dongguan (ISD) is the first international school authorized by the Chinese Ministry of Education in Dongguan.
-ISD has been providing education since 2012, offering international education from pre-kindergarten to grade 12.
+It is the first international school authorized by the Chinese Ministry of Education in Dongguan.
+ISD has been providing education since 2012.

 ISD is accredited by the Western Association of Schools and Colleges (WASC), making it one of only 60 WASC-accredited international schools in all of China.
 Besides, ISD is an authorized IB World School offering IBDP to the students.
 ISD is a member of two regional professional organizations for international schools: Association of China and Mongolia International Schools (ACAMIS) and East Asia Regional Council of Overseas Schools (EARCOS).

-Accreditation, Memberships, and Associations
+Accreditation, memberships, and associations

 The International School of Dongguan is accredited, a member of, or associated with the following organizations: